-The word ‘Passivity’ (Noun) describes a state of being inactive, unresponsive, or unwilling to take action.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Passivity’ correctly in sentences.
+The word ‘Passivity’ (noun) describes a state of being inactive, unresponsive, or unwilling to take action.
+In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘passivity’ correctly in sentences.

 Passivity Explained in Depth